 In a nutshell, the Revo Performance Pack comprises of an uprated intercooler & IC pipework and uprated intake system including a machined billet inlet to remove OEM restrictions.

 More importantly, how does it feel on the road/strip/track, in real-world driving?

 The power is night and day different from the standard OE unit.
 However, extensive ECU calibration work means the car retains all of the drivability for the times when you just need to get from A to B.

 When you want the performance though it’s there waiting to launch you into the back of the driver’s seat!
 0-60mph is achievable in 3.1 secs or less, 0-100 in 7.1 secs and 30-130mph takes just 11.1.

 Along with a full aftermarket exhaust (we use a Milltek system with Revo downpipe).
 The Revo Performance Pack components deliver all of the supporting hardware you need in order to install your new turbo.
 Which comes with a red billet muffler delete already fitted to remove restriction from the OE muffler).

-Uprated fuel pump(s) and Stage 3 software are all that’s needed.
+All that’s needed is Uprated fuel pump(s) and Stage 3 software.
 Manual cars will also require an uprated clutch, whereas DSG models retain the OE clutch packs but require TCU upgraded software.